perplexes/move/README.md

     /projects/5/project_manager
     ElementView(Project.find(5))[project_manager] => ElementView(Project.find(5).project_manager)

-Then we stop routing, as there is no more parts to the URL.
-We tell the Project Manager's element view to render out (and it'll use our text/html Accept header), and we have a response
+Then we stop routing, as there are no more parts to the URL.
+We tell the Project Manager's element view to render out (and it'll use our text/html Accept header), and we have a response to give back.

 Future Directions
 -----------------